vandycknick/nvd.codes/2021/2021-08-09-hack-the-box-love.md

 cover: ./assets/2021-08-09-hack-the-box-love/cover.png
 ---

 In this post, I walk you through Love from Hack the Box, an easy Windows box where good enumeration is the key to success.
 The box contains a bunch of open ports, the main interesting ones serving HTTP are 80, 443 and 5000.
 This last one gives access denied, but on ports 80 and 443 you will find a voting system secured by a login prompt.
 Via the certificate on port 443 you can leak some extra domains that give access to a tool that contains a CSRF that allows you to access services on localhost.
-This way, you get access to the service running on port 5000, which has admin credentials that give access to the voting system.
+This way, you get access to the service running on port 5000, which has admin credentials that grant access to the voting system.
 Once in the voting system, we can leverage a known CVE to upload a malicious payload and get a reverse shell on the box.
-On the box, you then execute an msi to get root.
+On the box, you then execute an `msi` to get root.
 With all that said, let's dive right in and start our port scan enumeration.

 ## Enumeration
 We are starting our investigation with a nmap scan.
 This allows getting a better overview of what is exposed on the target machine.
 We'll use `-sV` to enumerate versions, `-sC` to run all default scripts, and store the output in a file named `nmap.txt`.
 This way, we can always refer back to it later.
 This machine contains a fair few of open ports, hence why the scan might take some time.
 Add `-v` as a parameter if you want nmap to show open ports while it finds them.